 Strengthening relationships: our approach in India

-The Indian government’s ‘Make in India’ policy is at the front and centre of Airbus's business strategy in the country.
+The Indian government’s ‘Make in India’ policy is at the front and centre of Airbus' business strategy in the country.

 How we boost innovation